outde-xyz/website/content/Tutorials/latex_pgfplots_phonetics.md

 For instance, *i* is in the bottom right instead of the top left, and *u* is in the bottom left instead of the top right.
 If you contrast our plot against the one from Wikipedia at the top of this post, you can easily spot the problem.
 Our plot puts the origin (0,0) in the bottom left, whereas the Wikipedia plot has it in the top right.
-Or, putting it in clunkier terms, the Wikipedia plot reverse the direction of the axes.
+Or, putting it in clunkier terms, the Wikipedia plot reverses the direction of the axes.

 These clunkier terms are exactly the ones used by pgfplots --- `x dir=reverse`.latex and `y dir=reverse`.latex.
 Again these options go on the `axis`-environment because they effect the whole plot.